robertvanoverbeek/AirflowTutorial/README.md

 I will explain these five steps using our DAG as an example.

 ##### 4.1 Modules and variables
-The code that is part of this step contains amongst other things:
+The main code elements of part 1 of the DAG file are:
 ```
 from datetime import date, datetime, timedelta

 from airflow import DAG
 from airflow import models
-from airflow.contrib.operators import bigquery_get_data
 from airflow.contrib.operators import bigquery_operator
 from airflow.contrib.operators import bigquery_to_gcs
 from airflow.operators import bash_operator